ctsuu/Behavioral-Cloning/README.md

  <img src="./image/nvidia_training_steering_200_1600_30f_moving_avg.png" width="800">
 </p>

 The first thing I want to do is to apply a moving average to the input and smooth out the steering action.
 The green line shows 30 frams averaged outputs.
 Because I never turn the steering wheel like keyboard driver does.
-But something happed after.
 <p align="center">
  <iframe width="1280" height="720" src="https://www.youtube.com/embed/tMs6NUHAy80" frameborder="0" allowfullscreen></iframe>
 </p>